skokielibrary/spl-content/_content/annabelle/services--accessibility-special-needs.markdown

 ##Assistive devices, technology, and collections
 - Wheelchair and scooters
-- Sound amplification in auditorium and meeting rooms
+- Sound amplification in meeting rooms
 - Computers with JAWS, ZoomText, and OpenBook screen-reading, scanning, and magnification software
 - Braille printer
 - VisualTek enlargers